 How to spend one day in Salem Massachusetts: Best day trip from Boston

-If you’re planning a trip to Boston and have a few extra days to spend in the city, then I highly recommend taking a day trip to Salem Massachusetts.
-The drive is only 30 minutes away and is so worth the visit.
+If you’re planning a trip to Boston and have a few extra days to spend in the city, then I highly recommend taking a day trip to Salem, Massachusetts.
+Salem is only a 30-minute drive from Boston and worth the visit.

 On the blog, I will share all the top things to do in one day in Salem Massachusetts.
 You can easily see most of Salem’s main attractions in one day, which makes it the best day trip from Boston.